lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 `Synthetic Solar System Model (S3M) catalog <https://iopscience.iop.org/article/10.1086/659833/pdf>`_ and 12,148 simulated ISOs.
-Of the S3M objects, Rubin detects 24% (3.2 million) of them in the simulated 10-year survey, and of the simulated ISOs Rubin detects 20% (2,429).
+Of the S3M objects, Rubin detects 24% (3.2 million) of them in the simulated 10-year survey, and of the simulated ISOs, Rubin detects 20% (2,429).

-Objects were simulated in two color classes: S and C (silicaceous and carbonaceous, see `Veres <https://arxiv.org/pdf/1706.09398.pdf>`_ for more details), with colors and slope parameters as shown in Table 1.
+Objects were simulated in two color classes: S and C (silicaceous and carbonaceous, see `Veres <https://arxiv.org/pdf/1706.09398.pdf>`_ for more details), with colors and slope parameters, as shown in Table 1.

 .. table:: Table 1: The C and S color classes used for DP0.3.